zveric/GcseComputerScienceWork/Ethics/Enviromental/Eric's 6 mark.md

  ## Compare the positive and negative effects of computing on the environment (6 marks)

 Computers have changed the way that we live forever.
-This new way of life has changed how we affect the enviroment.
-Conmputers mean that online working is much easier reducing the need for transport (whitch relys on the burning of fossil fuels).
-However computers use alot of energy as well as often containing large amounts of precious metals that require escavation to aquire. computer also dont last for a long time mening that they often end up in landfill.
-Ovall i feel that computers have had a mildly positive affect on the envirmet changing people mindset on travel and reducing carbon emissions
+This new way of life has changed how we affect the environment.
+Computers mean that online working is much easier, reducing the need for transport (which relies on the burning of fossil fuels).
+However, computers use a lot of energy as well as often containing large amounts of precious metals that require excavation to acquire.
+Computers also don't last for a long time, meaning that they typically end up in landfill after a short time.

+Overall I feel that computers have had a mildly positive effect on the environment, changing people mindset on travel and reducing carbon emissions in some cases.